Blaisorblade/pdbp.github.io/index.md

 }
 ```

-Since the atomic program `sumOfSquaresFunction andThen result` used by `sumOfSquares` is very coarse-grained this gives us almost no flexibility to give a meaning to `sumOfSquares`.
+Since the atomic kleisli program `sumOfSquares` is very coarse-grained this gives us almost no flexibility to give a meaning to `sumOfSquares`.

 ### **main kleisli programs**